populationgenomics/talos/design_docs/MOI_Checks.md

 Static Objects:

-- Comp-Het mapping: a lookup object of the strings `Var_1: [Var_2, Var_3, ...]` for all variant pairs
-  - As each variant is assessed, we first check if the variant fits with the expected MOI alone.
-If the variant alone doesn't pass the relevant MOI test, we can then check if it was seen as a compound-het with a `second hit`.
-If this is the case then we can report the variant pair as a plausible variant combination.
 - Configuration File: used throughout the pipeline, this contains all runtime settings
   - When we are assessing each variant, we may choose to apply thresholds (e.f.
 MAF, frequency in a joint call).
 These may change with each run, so we take those parameters from a central configuration file
 - PanelApp data: associates genes with evidenced inheritance patterns
   - For each 'green' (high evidence) gene contains inheritance pattern to be applied & if the gene as 'new' (since a given date, or specific gene list).
-- Gene Lookup: a dictionary of all variants in this gene, indexed on `chr-pos-ref-alt` representation
-  - When we check the partner variants of a compound-het, we also need to check whether or not other family members also have this same compound het pair.
-To do that, we must be able to reach the representation of the variant.
-For this purpose we pass a collection of variants to the `MOI.run()` method, so that we can access the MOI for all vars being considered.
-We could also do this same test using the comp-het dictionary, but there are other reasons to group variants by gene (parsing variants as a gene group is a logical level for parallelisation, as all X-variant impacts will be covered by grouping at this level) so this logic feels more versatile.
-Note: parsing variants as a gene-group removes need for separately gathering a compound-het dictionary

-Dynamic Objects: AbstractVariant
+Dynamic Objects:

-Each variant in turn is read from the source (VCF) and cast in a custom AbstractVariant Class representation.
+- AbstractVariant: Each variant in turn is read from the source (VCF) and cast in a custom AbstractVariant Class representation.
 This is for a couple of reasons:

   1. CyVCF2 was chosen as a parsing library due to speed relative to pyVCF, but each library provides a slightly different representation.
 This normalises all logic to a common class, and allows for different sources/parsers to generate a common format.
   2. CyVCF2 and PyVCF variant object formats contain structures which cannot be pickled by default.
 This leads to issues with introducing parallelisation into the code.
 A dictionary/set/list-based class can be pickled easily, so async/await structure can be added in at any level.
   3. Making an abstract object from simple types will lead to simpler unit testing.

+- Compound Het lookup: This object is built per-gene as we iterate over all genes independently

 We open and read through the VCF, and for each variant create an AbstractVariant representation.
 This holds the following details: